Olanle/Custom-Object-Detection-on-a-Small-Dataset-YOLO-nano/README.md

 Object detection goes beyond classification — it predicts not just what is in an image but where each object is located using bounding boxes.
 This project trains a lightweight YOLOv8-nano detector on 6 vehicle classes, producing a model fast enough for real-world deployment and accurate enough for production use.

+YOLOv8 Nano (often referred to as yolov8n.pt) is the smallest and fastest version of the Ultralytics YOLOv8 object detection model family.
+Released in January 2023, it is designed for edge AI applications and devices with limited computational power, such as Raspberry Pis, drones, or mobile systems.

 ---

 ## Dataset Selection Journey